 Akron OVI Defense Attorney

 Have You Been Charged with OVI in Ohio?
+Call Attorney Zushin For Defense

 At The Law Office of Benjamin W. Zushin, our Akron OVI attorney has the experience and knowledge necessary to help you fight your OVI charges.
 Attorney Zushin has helped numerous clients successfully defend against OVI charges.
 He understands the serious nature of these charges and the impact they can have on your life.
-He knows that you may be confused and concerned about your future after being charged with OVI.
-He also knows that you may not know what to do after being arrested and need immediate assistance.
-Attorney Zushin is here to help you and can provide you with the legal guidance and representation you need.

 Charged with an OVI?
 Contact our Akron OVI attorney today at (330) 886-4672 for a free initial consultation.